 Feedback loops provide a way for the incoming mail server to send feedback to the outgoing mail server about the performance of the email; most importantly whether or not the email was marked as spam and informing how you treat that email address in the future.

-You might need a few techy skills to enable these (SMTP2GO does this for you), so read the What are email feedback loops? article for more information.
+You might need a few techy skills to enable these (SMTP2GO does this for you), so read the What are email feedback loops? post for more information.

 12. Track and manage email metrics